 The subsequent subsections consider the threats and the attacks that can cause security breaches under the ISO 7498-2 model to the routing assets and via the routing points of access identified in Section 3.1.
 The assessment steps through the security concerns of each routing asset and looks at the attacks that can exploit routing points of access.
 The threats and attacks identified are based on the routing model analysis and associated review of the existing literature.
-The source of the attacks is assumed to be from either inside or outside attackers Section 4, whose capabilities may be limited to node-equivalent or more sophisticated computing platforms.
+The source of the attacks is assumed to be from either inside or outside attackers.
+The capability these attackes may be limited to node-equivalent, but also to more sophisticated computing platforms.